nileio/node-red-contrib-ccxt-v2/README.md

 A Node-RED node to communicate with various crypto exchanges using CCXT library.
 The node now supports all Unified and Exchange-specific APIs.

-This package is now way different from the fork, will possibly re-factor with original author credits.
+Note this package has much more added features and changes from the original fork, so this is refactored to v2.

-This is now in Beta testing with really cool new features as below :)
-Please create an issue for any question or suggestion.
+This is now in Beta testing with really cool new features as below :) Please create an issue for any question or suggestion.

 **New Features**